Sign InSign Up

 State Filing Requirements for Non-Profits

-Submit Articles of Incorporation with the Michigan Department of Licensing and Regulatory Affairs (LARA), Corporations Division.
-This document establishes the nonprofit as a legal entity in Michigan.
+1. File Articles of Incorporation with the Michigan Department of Licensing and Regulatory Affairs (LARA)

-Conduct an initial meeting to appoint directors, adopt bylaws, and authorize pursuit of tax-exempt status.
+4. Hold an Initial Board Meeting to appoint directors, adopt bylaws, and authorize tax-exempt filing.

 State Filing Requirements for Non-Profits